pdee/pdee/doc/variables-python-mode.rst

 --------
 Where to find pdb.py.
 Edit this according to your system.

-If you ignore the location `M-x py-guess-pdb-path' might display it.
+If you ignore the location `M-x py-guess-pdb-path' might display it

 py-verbose-p
 ------------
-If functions should report results.
+If indenting functions should report reached indent level.

 Default is nil.